tamtak18/GNN_Visualize/README.md

 # GNN_AIST_Visualize
 Graph Visualization of BC Tx

+The version of the notebook server is: 6.5.2
+The server is running on this version of Python:
 Python 3.10.9 | packaged by Anaconda, Inc. | (main, Mar  1 2023, 18:18:15) [MSC v.1916 64 bit (AMD64)] on win32

 ## Pytorch geometricによる可視化